Textualize/textual/docs/tutorial.md

 The buttons have a `dock` style which aligns the widget to a given edge.
 The start and stop buttons are docked to the left edge, while the reset button is docked to the right edge.

 You may have noticed that the stop button (`#stop` in the CSS) has `display: none;`.
 This tells Textual to not show the button.
 We do this because we don't want to display the stop button when the timer is *not* running.
-Similarly we don't want to show the start button when the timer is running.
+Similarly, we don't want to show the start button when the timer is running.
 We will cover how to manage such dynamic user interfaces in the next section.

 ### Dynamic CSS